Caddox/Steamer/README.md

 **You seem to have a pretty specific use case; why should I do it your way?**

 You don't have to; this is just another option available to you.
 There are many different tools built for Steam, such as Bot Traders, local Steam Caching servers, and even tools to idle in games for Steam Trading Cards.
 The closest thing to this is probably [steamctl](https://github.com/ValvePython/steamctl), which is another option if you like using the command line for everything.
 (Fun fact: Steamer started life as a wrapper for steamctl!)

 #

+**The timestamp in the log file and the actual time is compleatly different!
+Why?**

+Python's `time` module accesses the time given by the Operating System.
+If you are running a Raspberry Pi or another flavor of Linux, be sure to set your Timezone correctly.
+Otherwise, the program will operate off of GMT, which (unless you live in the Greenwich Mean Time zone) is probably not what you want.
+(Hint: on Linux, look up `timedatectl`)

+#